cdapio/cdap/cdap-docs/application-templates/source/etl/templates/transformations/projection.rst

 .. rubric:: Description

-A transform that can drop fields, rename fields, and cast fields to a different type.
+A transform that can drop fields, cast fields to a different type, and rename fields.
 Fields are first dropped, then cast, then renamed.
 For example, suppose the transform is configured to drop field 'B' and rename field 'A' to 'B'.
 If the transform receives this input record::